 - Audits are a point-in-time snapshot and tend to take on a short checklist quality

 - Social auditors often do not have real-life experience in the field in which they are auditing (e.g. auditors that have not been a cleaner themselves/interacted with cleaners or their representatives on a regular basis will not fully understand the context/intricacies of when and how issues arise, meaning things can slip through the cracks).

 - Workers involved in social audits are often vulnerable workers reluctant to speak up due to a well-founded fear of retribution.
-Social audits are not focused on or sufficiently able to build trust and community among vulnerable workers as they are short-term actions, meaning victims of modern slavery will remain hidden.

 - Social audits are often focused on the supplier which can identify symptoms of labour exploitation (i.e. wage underpayment) but does not address the root cause (i.e. poor procurement practices).
 This then becomes a band-aid solution and continues to put workers at risk of exploitation and modern slavery.